 4. Customer Referrals

 Another sound marketing strategy for auto shop owners is to get your existing customers to do some marketing for you.
-Referral programs encourage customers to tell their friends and family about your great service and reward them with a free oil change or a discounted service – an offer they can’t get anywhere else.
+Referral programs like Sirlinksalot encourage customers to tell their friends and family about your great service and reward them with a free oil change or a discounted service – an offer they can’t get anywhere else.
 An exclusive incentive is a powerful motivator for customers who simply need to sing your praises to others to earn the reward.

 5. Customer Loyalty Programs